google/bms-toolkit/docs/user-guide.md

    `./install-oracle.sh --help`

 1. Create the cluster configuration.
 You have two options:
-   1. edit the `cluster_config.json` JSON file template that is provided with the toolkit, and supply its location as `--cluster-config` parameter
+   1. Edit the `cluster_config.json` JSON file template that is provided with the toolkit, and then specify its path using the `--cluster-config` parameter
-   1. supply the cluster configuration JSON directly as `--cluster-config-json` parameter
+   1. Pass the cluster configuration JSON as an argument to the `--cluster-config-json` parameter

 1. Install the database: